Why our rivers are running drier

 An international team of researchers including the University of Adelaide has demonstrated that climate change is responsible for the changes in the flow and water volume of rivers globally, with major implications for Australia.

-In the study published in Science investigated changes in river flow, and whether the globally visible changes could be attributed to climate change or to water and land management.
+In the study published in Science, the team investigated changes in river flow, and whether the globally visible changes could be attributed to climate change or to water and land management.
 The researchers modelled the changes using data collected from 7,250 measuring stations worldwide, including in southern parts of Australia.

 While climate change’s impact on water volumes and flooding and drought is widely recognised, this is the first research to examine the changes in river flow globally using direct measurements of stream flow.